refiget/deepseek-cli/README.md

 ### Implementation Details

 - All DeepSeek-specific functionality is implemented in `deepseek.lua`
-- When you `require('deepseek')`, the setup function is automatically executed
+- When you `require('deepseek')` or `require('user.deepseek')`, the setup function is automatically executed
-- Basic mappings (navigation, editing, splits) are still defined in `keymaps.lua`
+- Basic mappings (navigation, editing, splits) are typically defined in your `keymaps.lua` file
-- The `init.lua` file serves as a simple entry point for the integration
+- The configuration supports both basic and modular Neovim setup structures

 ## License